anon998/simple-proxy-for-tavern/README.md

 Leave Context Size high so Tavern doesn't truncate the messages, we're doing that in this script.

-Tavern settings like Temperature, etc. are ignored, edit generationConfig in the code instead.
+Tavern settings like Temperature, etc. are ignored, edit *generationConfig* in the code instead.
+There's also a *replyAttributes* variable that makes the AI give the more descriptive responses.

-If you want to always keep the example messages of the character in the prompt you have to edit keepExampleMessagesInPrompt in index.mjs while also enabling the option in the Tavern UI.
+If you want to always keep the example messages of the character in the prompt you have to edit *keepExampleMessagesInPrompt* in index.mjs while also enabling the option in the Tavern UI.

-The last prompt is saved as prompt.txt, edit the buildLlamaPrompt function to experiment with the format.
+The last prompt is saved as prompt.txt, edit the *buildLlamaPrompt* function to experiment with the format.

 Streaming works for ooba and koboldcpp but it doesn't for kobold.

+Ooba needs to be started with --extensions api and the streaming api was added Apr 23, 2023.

 ## Tavern Settings Screenshot
 ![settings screenshot](./settings.png)